 During the year ended December 31, 2022, the decrease in the carrying amount of goodwill was primarily driven by the divestitures of bswift, PayFlex and the Thailand business.
 See Note 2 "Acquisitions, Divestitures and Asset Sales" for additional information.
-During the year ended December 31, 2021, the decrease in the carrying amount of goodwill was primarily driven by the impairment of the remaining goodwill of the LTC reporting unit within the Retail/LTC segment.

-During the third quarter of 2022, the Company performed its required annual impairment tests of goodwill.
-The results of the impairment tests indicated that there was no impairment of goodwill.
+During the fourth quarter of 2023 and the third quarter of 2022, the Company performed its required annual impairment tests of goodwill.
+The results of these impairment tests indicated that there was no impairment of goodwill.